Current Faculty and Staff

 - Complete the registration process.

-- Undergraduate Students: Tuition Benefit pays 100% of tuition which only covers 3 courses or 9 semester hours per semester or 2 courses per quarter or 8 quarter hours.
+- Undergraduate Students: Tuition Benefit pays 100% of tuition which only covers 3 courses (9 semester hours) per semester or 2 courses per quarter (8 quarter hours).
 Employees are financially responsible for tuition and fees not covered by the Tuition Benefit Policy. *For students who wish to enroll in the J-Term please see below.
 Undergraduate Tuition Benefit is non-taxable.

 - Graduate Students: Tuition Benefit pays 100% of tuition which covers two courses per semester (8 semester hours) or two per quarter (8 quarter hours).
-The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA co-hort program and any other program that is not conferred at Loyola University Chicago are ineligible for the Tuition Benefit.
+The School of Medicine, The School of Law, Continuum Program Non-Credit Courses, Executive Education Programs, Executive MBA cohort program and any other program that is not conferred at Loyola University Chicago are ineligible for the Tuition Benefit.
 Please check with the College associated with each course to determine where the degree is conferred.
 Graduate program students who need to complete undergrad courses as a prerequisite requirement for their Graduate program the undergrad courses taken will fall under the limitations of the Graduate program policy. *For students that choose to enroll in the J-Term please see below.